bergano65/azure-docs.ru-ru/articles/storage/files/storage-sync-files-troubleshoot.md

 # Get reference to cloud endpoint
 $cloudEndpoint = Get-AzStorageSyncCloudEndpoint `
     -ResourceGroupName $resourceGroup `
-    -StorageSyncServiceName $storageSyncService `
+    -StorageSyncServiceName $syncService `
     -SyncGroupName $syncGroup

 # Get reference to storage account
-$storageAccount = Get-AzStorageAccount -ResourceGroupName $resourceGroup | Where-Object {
+$storageAccount = Get-AzStorageAccount | Where-Object {
     $_.Id -eq $cloudEndpoint.StorageAccountResourceId
 }

 if ($storageAccount -eq $null) {
-    Write-Host "The storage account referenced in the cloud endpoint does not exist."
+    throw [System.Exception]::new("The storage account referenced in the cloud endpoint does not exist.")
 }
 ```
 ---